travel guide

 A small Turkish island famous for its Sunken City.

-An ancient town which was destroyed by an earthquake during the 2nd century is preserved under the seas surface and is now a UNESCO Heritage site.
+An ancient town which was destroyed by an earthquake during the 2nd century is preserved under the seas surface and remains one of the most fascinating archaeological sites along the Turkish coast and can still be seen beneath the crystal-clear waters today.

 The best way to see the sunken city is by kayak.
 Hover over it and easily see the ruins below through the crystal blue water.